 Here we cover some options available to you, outline their average costs based on our data, and offer some tips to be aware of as a single person seeking health insurance cover.

-The tables below display snapshots of 5-Star singles health insurance policies with links to providers’ websites, sorted by provider name (alphabetically).
+The tables below display snapshots of 5-Star Rated singles health insurance policies with links to providers’ websites, sorted by provider name (alphabetically).
 Check upfront with the insurer and read the PDS to confirm policy inclusions and fees for any product you are considering, before deciding to commit to it.
 The Star Ratings and products listed below are based on single men and women under 35 in New South Wales.

 Singles health insurance – hospital & extras